-Maria is the Partnerships and Training Manager within the Patient Experience Research Centre (PERC) providing public involvement training, advice and support to a number of research teams across Imperial College including the NIHR Imperial Biomedical Research Centre and the Health Protection Research Unit (HPRU) in Modelling Methodology.
+Maria is the Partnerships and Training Manager within the Patient Experience Research Centre (PERC) and provides public involvement training, advice and support to researchers funded by the NIHR Imperial Biomedical Research Centre.
+She is also the PPIE co-lead of the Health Protection Research Unit (HPRU) in Modelling and Health Economics.

-Maria has completed an IHI Open School basic certificate on quality improvement.
-She is a Fellow of the European Patients' Academy on Therapeutic Innovation (EUPATI) having completed their course on the Medicines Research and Development Process in 2014/2015.
-Maria also has a Bachelor of Arts in Psychology and English and a Bachelor of Laws.
+Maria is a Fellow of the European Patients' Academy on Therapeutic Innovation (EUPATI), has an IHI Open School basic certificate on quality improvement.
+Maria also has a Bachelor of Arts and a Bachelor of Laws.

 et al., 2022, The role of public involvement in the design of the first SARS-CoV-2 human challenge study during an evolving pandemic, Epidemics: the Journal of Infectious Disease Dynamics, Vol:41, ISSN:1755-4365, Pages:1-6